Indoor mask mandate returns to Multnomah County starting Friday

-"[COVID cases are] straining the health care systems that serve the metro area and many outlying communities," County Chair Deborah Kafoury said.
-"The mandate signals a new resolve by County leaders to act now to keep hospitals, businesses and schools open."

-The rule excludes people actively eating and drinking in bars and restaurants, but private businesses can require additional COVID protocols.
+People 5 and older — vaccinated and unvaccinated — in Multnomah County will be required to wear masks in indoor public spaces including stores, restaurants and gyms.
+The mandate goes into effect on Friday.

+In addition, officials say that “for the first time” the mandate will be “accompanied by an enforcement mechanism” that includes up to $1,000 fines.

 “The more contagious Delta variant has changed the game.
-Our hospitals are full,” Multnomah County Health Officer Dr. Jennifer Vines said.
+Our hospitals are full,” said Health Officer Dr. Jennifer Vines.
 “And we now know that while the vaccine protects us really well from serious illness, it may not always stop us from spreading the virus.
 An across-the-board mandate buys us time to protect more people with vaccine.’’

+The county's decision to reimplement mask mandates comes as Oregon physicians and nurses say they are overwhelmed and that hospital space is severely limited as more and more people need care due to COVID-19.

+SALEM, OR (KPTV) - A new rule announced by Governor Kate Brown on Wednesday will require employees in health care settings statewide to either…

 The U.S. government's top infectious disease expert, Dr. Anthony Fauci, said Sunday that he was hopeful the Food and Drug Administration will give full approval to the coronavirus vaccine by month's end and predicted the potential move will spur a wave of vaccine mandates in the private sector as well as schools and universities.